Our website uses cookies to help improve your experience.

 Because the basic allegations of wrong-doing are the same for every claim, these issues can be argued once, and then applied to every claim.
 This is called Group Litigation.
 It means that the considerable expense of arguing the case once can be shared between all of the Claimants.

-The process will likely involve expert evidence, procedural challenges, and multiple court hearings.
-It is common for these types of cases to take a number of years to conclude.
+The process involves expert evidence, procedural challenges, and multiple court hearings.
+It is common for these types of cases to take several years to conclude.

 In the event of a successful case, it is likely that a compensation scheme could be negotiated between the parties.
-Once approved, each consumer who has intimated a claim against the corporation (and become a Claimant), will have their cases assessed and valued based on the information and evidence provided.
+Once approved, each consumer who has brought a claim against the manufacturer (and become a Claimant), will have their cases assessed and valued based on the information and evidence provided.

 Yes.
 If you purchased an affected vehicle in Scotland or Northern Ireland you will need to take advice from a solicitor in that jurisdiction to see if you can join any legal proceedings there.